ShailChoksi/chatbot/src/data/leela.md

 - Have you become self aware
 - self-aware?
 - are you self-conscious
+- are you aware of yourself
+- are you becoming self aware
+- are you self-aware leela?
+- When will you be self-aware?

 ## intent:date_leela
 - Can I take you on a date?